lupyuen/lupyuen.github.io/src/tflite.md

 # What's Next

-TODO
+This has been a super quick tour of TensorFlow Lite.

+I hope to see many more __fun and interesting Machine Learning apps__ on BL602 and other RISC-V micrcontrollers!

-For the next article I shall head back to __Rust on BL602__...
-And explain how we create [__Rust Wrappers for the entire BL602 IoT SDK__](https://github.com/lupyuen/bl602-rust-wrapper), including GPIO, UART, I2C, SPI, ADC, DAC, LVGL, LoRa, ...
+For the next article I shall head back to [__Rust on BL602__](https://lupyuen.github.io/articles/rust)...
+And explain how we create [__Rust Wrappers for the entire BL602 IoT SDK__](https://github.com/lupyuen/bl602-rust-wrapper), including GPIO, UART, I2C, SPI, ADC, DAC, LVGL, LoRa, TensorFlow, ...

+Stay Tuned!

 -   [Sponsor me a coffee](https://github.com/sponsors/lupyuen)